R33Dfield/MacOSHardening/README.md

 ## Stay Secure
 Remember, security is an ongoing journey, not a destination.
 Keep your systems updated and regularly check back for the latest hardening files.

+## Disclaimer
+Before using the configurations in the "macOSHardening" repository for Apple macOS 14 Sonoma, please test them thoroughly in your environment.
+Adjustments may be needed to meet your organization's specific security and operational needs.
+Deployment in a production environment is at your own responsibility.

 ## Reference
 https://www.cisecurity.org/benchmark/apple_os